 Former NCIS star Pauley Perrette played forensic scientist Abby Sciuto for 15 seasons before her exit in 2018.
 But before she landed the role in 2003, Perrette had a completely different life.
 She was even featured in Legally Blonde and you didn’t even know it.

-The ‘NCIS’ alum wanted to pursue a career in criminal justice
+The ‘NCIS’ alum wanted to pursue a career in cr1m1nal justice

 Perrette was born in New Orleans, but she moved around quite a bit because of her father’s job.
 In her book Donna Bell’s Bake Shop: Recipes and Stories of Family, Friends, and Food, Perrette wrote that she mostly lived in the southern US, and she “considers Alabama her hometown.”

-After she graduated from high school, Perrette studied criminal justice and science at Valdosta State College.
-Then, she got her master’s degree at John Jay College of Criminal Justice in NYC.
+After she graduated from high school, Perrette studied cr1m1nal justice and science at Valdosta State College.
+Then, she got her master’s degree at John Jay College of Cr1m1nal Justice in NYC.
 Her dream was to become a police officer or federal agent.
 But everything changed when she discovered acting.

 Pauley Perrette moved across the country to pursue her new passion